danirus/django-comments-xtd/docs/usecases/only-signed-in-can-comment.rst

 Using Django and JavaScript
 ===========================

-This section goes through the steps to customize the :ref:`example-comp` to prevent that unregistered users post comments.
+This section goes through the steps to customize a project that uses the backend side of djando-comments-xtd, with the REST API, and the JavaScript opinionated plugin to prevent that unregistered users post comments.

+For such goal we use will the :ref:`example-comp`.

 The :ref:`example-comp` contains two apps, articles and quotes, that can receive comments.
 The articles app uses the JavaScript plugin and the REST API, while the quotes app uses merely the backend.
 Both apps allow registered users and visitors to post nested comments.
 While only registered users can send like/dislike flags.

-Let is customize the project.

 Customize the quotes app of the comp project